10 Steps How To Achieve Your Goals For 2023 With A Difference

 Resolutions are easy to set in January, but have you revisited or updated your goals since then?

-In January, we all are enthusiastically setting goals and dreaming of having a do-over, or achieving our dreams in the new year.
+In January, we all are enthusiastically setting goals and dreaming of having a do-over or achieving our dreams in the new year.
 But all too often, as soon as life takes over, our goals are forgotten in that shiny new journal we bought.

-It is never too late to set your business and personal goals and it does not have to be done at the start of every year.
+It is never too late to set your business and personal goals, and it does not have to be done at the start of every year.
 Setting goals quarterly and revisiting your goals regularly is a good idea and keeps you more active and focused on achieving your objectives.

-The Difference Between Goals and Systems
+The Difference Between Goals and Systems.

 James Clear, in his blog post 'Forget about setting goals.
 Focus on this instead', makes a good point about goals.
 Goals are just ideas and dreams until they become part of our daily routine.
+Here are his thoughts: